 To assist the panel in assessing the calibre of the applicant as a research leader, and their benefits to wider New Zealand SI&T system, using only ONE page, please use this page to further expand on areas that you have not been able to address in the CV or project description.
-The panel will be able to assess your past leadership experience from your narrative CV, so this section could be more future focussed.
+The panel will be able to assess your past leadership experience from your narrative CV.
+To avoid repeating yourself, this section could be more future focussed, address vision or leadership that has not been addressed in your CV and/or summaries your demonstration of leadership.

-You may wish to discuss other leadership as relevant, including but not limited to: Your vision for your field of work (research, community and/or industry); team leadership; knowledge transfer activities, entrepreneurial activity and how you will embed Te Tiriti o Waitangi in your research and community.
-You can also discuss benefits to the wider New Zealand SI&T system, including but not limited to: Strengthening of international or domestic research connections and mentoring; Training of early career researchers and research students, and/or other ways you intend to create impact from your proposed project.
+You may wish to discuss any leadership as relevant, including but not limited to: Your vision for your field of work (research, community and/or industry); how your research benefits Aotearoa New Zealand (including potential benefits in areas of future value, growth or critical need for Aotearoa New Zealand); team leadership; stakeholder relationships; knowledge transfer activities, presence in relevant research communities; collaborator networks; entrepreneurial activity and how you will give effect to Vision Mātauranga policy in your research and community.
+You can also discuss benefits to the wider New Zealand SI&T system, including but not limited to: potential benefits in areas of future value, growth and critical need for Aotearoa New Zealand, strengthening of international or domestic research connections and mentoring; Training of early career researchers and research students, and/or other ways you intend to create impact from your proposed project.